christophmeise/ldtr-web-business/src/postsenglish/test.md

 The fifth language of love is _tenderness_ - and is a wonderful expression of self-love.
 Put on lots of creams, go for a massage, treat yourself to a face mask and enjoy feeling yourself - because we ourselves still know best which touches feel fantastic to us.

-You don't know your love language?
-[Here](https://www.5lovelanguages.com/quizzes/ "5 Sprachen der Liebe Test") you can take the test!
+You don't know your love language? <a href="https://www.5lovelanguages.com/quizzes/" target="_blank">Here</a> you can take the test!

 ![](../../uploads/annie-spratt-wqc8hvau2sy-unsplash.jpg)